Ramsay Hunt Syndrome

 Pathophysiology

 Ramsay Hunt syndrome is defined as VZV infection of the head and neck that involves the facial nerve, often the seventh cranial nerve (CN VII).
-Other cranial nerves (CN) might be also involved, including CN VIII, IX, V, and VI (in order of frequency).
+Other cranial nerves (CN) may also be involved, including CN VIII, IX, V, and VI (in order of frequency).
 This infection gives rise to vesiculation and ulceration of the external ear and ipsilateral anterior two thirds of the tongue and soft palate, as well as ipsilateral facial neuropathy (in CN VII), radiculoneuropathy, or geniculate ganglionopathy.

 VZV infection causes 2 distinct clinical syndromes.
 Primary infection, also known as varicella or chickenpox, is a common pediatric erythematous disease characterized by a highly contagious generalized vesicular rash.
 The annual incidence of varicella infection has significantly declined after the introduction of mass vaccination programs in most countries of the world.
 [4]